Hejtmus/svelte-lightbox/src/routes/guide/building-blocks/+page.md

 ### `<Modal>`

 The box the image sits in, carrying `.svelte-lightbox-main`.
-Forwards `on:click`, which is what a lightbox listens to in order to tell a click on the image apart from a click on the backdrop.
+A lightbox listens to its `onclick` in order to tell a click on the image apart from a click on the backdrop.

 | prop | type | |
 | --- | --- | --- |